nicklordox/get-the-hang-of-it/docs/readme.md

 Of course, that was just one quick search, that led to one particular approach.
 There are other options available, with their own tradeoffs.
 Play around and get a feel for them.
-And try it with your own guitar: just copy an image into the project folder, point to it from a new config file, and adjust the parameters as appropriate.
+And try it with your own guitar: just copy an image into the config folder, point to it from a new config file, and adjust the parameters as appropriate.

 ## My Motivation for Making This